HamletDuFromage/aiosu-rcm/README.md

-# Kosmos Reborn Updater RCM

 RCM payload to update Atmosphère.
 This payload is built off of CTCaer's Hekate codebase.
+Thanks to https://github.com/NicholeMattera for removing uncessary files

 ```
 hekate  (c) 2018,      naehrwert, st4rk.